Amitrei/Amitrei/README.md

 ### A little bit about me:
 Hi I'm Amit Reinich, a 29 years old Devops / infrastructure engineer from Israel Herzelia.
-I always had the passion for solving problems, build and design my own stuff.
-Recently I graduated a FullStack bootcamp at JohnByrce training college.
-At The bootcamp I had a great time, i've learned a lot and improved my skills.
-Today I'm still learning new stuff each day and I’d be willing to take up employment in development , Back-end / Front-end or anything else,I'm always passionate and motivated to learn and experince new stuff.
+I always had the passion for solving problems, build and design my own stuff, Today I'm still learning new stuff each day and I’d be willing to take up employment in development , devops , Back-end / Front-end or anything else,I'm always passionate and motivated to learn and experince new stuff.

 ### Connect with me: